Timely Featured Snippets and Sentence Compression

 Filed: October 10, 2013

 Methods and apparatus related to sentence compression.
 Some implementations are generally directed toward generating a corpus of extractive compressions and associated sentences based on a set of headlines, sentence pairs from documents.
 Some implementations are generally directed toward utilizing a corpus of sentences and associated sentence compressions in training a supervised compression system.
 Some implementations are generally directed toward determining a compression of a sentence based on edge weights for edges of the sentence that are determined based on weights of features associated with the edges.

 The patent doesn’t mention featured snippets, but it does mention paraphrasing sentences in a data store of titles and sentences from a news source:

 The documents from which the set of headlines, sentence pairs are determined may be news story documents.
-In some of those implementations, for each of the headlines, sentence pairs the sentence is a first sentence of the respective document.
+In some of those implementations, for each of the headlines, sentence pairs, the sentence is the first sentence of the respective document.

 Determining the set of headlines, sentence pairs of the set may include: determining non-conforming headlines, sentence pairs from a larger set of headlines, sentence pairs; and omitting the non-conforming headline, sentence pairs from the set of headlines, sentence pairs.
 Determining non-conforming headline, sentence pairs may include determining the non-conforming sentence pairs as those that satisfy one or more of the following conditions: the headline is less than a headline threshold number of terms, the sentence is less than a sentence threshold number of terms, the headline does not include a verb, and the headline includes one or more of a noun, verb, adjective, and adverb whose lemma does not appear in the sentence.

 That data for download includes sentences from news articles that have been tagged as different parts of speech.
-It looks like a lot of work, but it appears to be done in a way that does take advantage of automating processes that can keep such information up to date, and show timely featured snippets
+It looks like a lot of work, but it appears to be done to take advantage of automating processes that can keep such information up to date and show timely featured snippets.